• About

 The History of Whoo Lane Crawford

 Lane Crawford is a luxury department store in Hong Kong.
-Here, you can find high-end K-beauty brands like The History of Whoo and Amore Pacific.
-These products are targeted towards women that are slightly older like 30-40+ years old.
+Here, you can find high-end K-beauty brands like The Whoo.
+These products are targeted at slightly older women, such as those aged 30-40+, and are among the most expensive in the Korean skincare market.

 DFS Galleria

-DFS Galleria is a duty-free shop with Korean beauty brands like Su:m 37, Hera, Sulwashoo, and Iope.
+DFS Galleria is a duty-free shop featuring Korean beauty brands such as Laneige, Su:m37, Sulwhasoo, and The Whoo.

-Sulwashoo does have a ginseng scent which isn’t everyone’s cup of tea.
-This company also has individual stores inside HK’s largest shopping mall, Harbour City.
+Sulwashoo does have a ginseng scent, which may not be everyone’s cup of tea.
+This company also has a store within HK’s largest shopping mall, Harbour City.

-Harbour City is a great place to buy Korean skincare in Hong Kong.
+(Harbour City is a great place to buy Korean skincare in Hong Kong.
 There’s a Lane Crawford, Laneige, Sulwashoo, Watsons, and Manning’s.
-Across the mall, there’s a DFS Galleria which carries more K-beauty brands.
-It’s a place that locals and tourists like to visit because, in addition to hundreds of stores, there are also restaurants like The Cheesecake Factory and Sweet Basil Thai.
+Across the mall, there’s DFS Galleria, which carries more K-beauty brands.
+Locals and tourists like to visit because there are also restaurants like The Cheesecake Factory in addition to hundreds of stores.)

 Korean Skincare in Hong Kong – Online

-Well, first off, I moved back to Hong Kong but there are also more online options now.
-These online platforms allow you to shop for Korean products on their website and ship worldwide.
-And you can put products on your wishlist if you’re unsure about purchasing them just yet.
+These online platforms let you shop for Korean products on their websites and ship worldwide.
+You can also add products to your wishlist if you’re unsure about purchasing them just yet.

 YesStyle

 YesStyle is a Korean lifestyle website that sells apparel, home goods, skincare, haircare, and makeup.
-It is an HK-based company that ships worldwide.
+It is based in Hong Kong and ships worldwide.

 It’s one of my absolute favourite websites.

-I shop from here monthly or every other month because all the Korean skincare I want is found here.
+I shop here monthly or every other month because most of the Korean skincare products I want are available here.

-The downside to this website is that you have to check carefully if the product you want is in stock.
+The downside to this website is that you must carefully check if the product you want is in stock.
 If it isn’t, it will take time for the product to ship to YesStyle’s warehouse.
 This process can be slow.

 It’s not the best place to shop if you want something immediately.

-As long as you plan accordingly, it can totally work.
-There are dozens of brands on YesStyle.
-They also constantly distribute coupons for customers.
-The only tricky part is that you have to manually enter the coupon code on the checkout page but you’ll spot it on the front page.
+As long as you plan accordingly, it can work.
+YesStyle offers dozens of brands and frequently distributes coupons to its customers.
+The only tricky part is that you have to enter the coupon code manually at checkout, but you’ll find it on the front page.

 Carousell

-I’ve talked about Carousell before.
-It’s an online marketplace that connects you to thousands of people to sell and buy all kinds of used and new things.
+Carousell is an online marketplace that connects you with thousands of people to buy and sell new and used items.
 This, of course, includes Korean skincare.

-Carousell comprises of individual sellers and buyers.
-You can ask individual sellers if they ship abroad but the process is faster if you ship within the city.
+Carousell comprises individual sellers and buyers.
+You can ask individual sellers if they ship abroad, but the process is faster if you ship within the city.

 Peach & Lily

-Peach & Lily is an international K-beauty website where they sell their own brand but also have other brands such as Banila Co (known for their cleansing balm), May Coop, Lagom, and Saturday Skin.
+Peach & Lily is an international K-beauty website that sells its brand and other notable brands, including Banila Co (known for its cleansing balm), May Coop, Lagom, and Saturday Skin.

-There might not be as many skincare brands on this website but the brands they sell on Peach&Lily are harder to find than the average K-beauty brand.
+Although there may not be as many skincare brands on this website, the brands sold on Peach&Lily are harder to find than those of the average K-beauty brand.

 Soko Glam